-There was an improved correlation between balancing entities identified as significant contributors and those targeted during customer-specific OFOs during this quarter as compared to the previous quarter.
+There was an improved correlation between balancing entities identified as significant contributors and those targeted by customer-specific OFOs during this quarter as compared to the initial quarterly report period.
 However, it is worth noting again that the criteria and data to identify a significant contributor versus a targeted entity are different.
 Significant contributor, as defined in the Settlement, is based on actual supply and demand billing data for the three days prior to an OFO event.
 The criteria for targeting entities for a customer-specific OFO is based on a forecast of supply and demand, made the day prior to the OFO day.

 Recommendation: PG&E recommends continuing to monitor the relationship between significant contributor and targeted entities over the next several quarters.
-Additional data may identify trends or issues that can be discussed in the OFO Forum.

-E. Signific ant Contributors On OFO Days
+E. Significant Contributors On OFO Days

-In the previous Quarterly Report, PG&E identified an issue where some non-targeted balancing entities during a Customer-Specific OFO would create additional imbalances that further exacerbated the operational conditions.
-This continues to be an issue during the most recent quarter.
+In the previous Quarterly Reports, PG&E identified an issue where some non-targeted balancing entities during a Customer-Specific OFO would create additional imbalances that further exacerbated the operational conditions.
+While this continues to be an issue, the magnitude of the problem was much less during the most recent quarter.